NunoRibeiro185/CullingHelper/README.md

 # Culling Helper

-A simple command-line tool to help with photo culling by copying images that have corresponding .xmp files to a "Selected" folder.
+A simple command-line tool I build to help my girlfirend with photo culling by copying images that have corresponding .xmp files to a "Selected" folder.

 ## Features